With just a few ingredients, this recipe for Jiffy Cornbread Muffins with Creamed Corn bakes up soft, flavorful muffins.

-They’re quick to make, full of flavor, and always a crowd-pleaser at the table.
+They're the perfect side dish to serve with soups, chili, holiday meals, or any weeknight family dinner that are quick to make, full of flavor, and always a crowd-pleaser at the table.

 Table of Contents